alexUXUI/react-wordpress-docker/README.md

   - use AWS codepipline to store code in an S3 bucket and build it when we publish new changes
   - *Or* automate the deploy any way possible - Jenkins, travis, etc.
 ## Docker
+  - Set up .env files for docker to pull from
   - build and watch the .scss files
   - Consolidate to one docker-compose.yml at root of project that builds both the react app and the wordpress cms